-12. NOAA DATA SHARING PLAN
+NOAA DATA SHARING PLAN

-6,000 character limit with spaces
+(6,000 character limit with spaces)

-A data sharing plan that meets requirements established by the NOAA environmental sharing policy at www.nosc. noaa.gov/EDMC/PD.DSP.php.
+A data sharing plan that meets requirements established by the NOAA Data Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts.
 Additional information on NOAA data sharing plan requirements is provided in eSeaGrant.
 Projects selected for funding will be required to report on implementation of the data sharing plan.